vsvishak9/zephyr-threads/README.md

     west init .
     west update

-replace <name of project> with the folder name wich u have to compile.
+replace "name of project" with the folder name wich u have to compile.

     west build -b native_posix <name of project>
     west build -t run